markpetrovv/SmallCoreBankingSolution/README.md

-# Small Core Banking Solution
+# :moneybag:Small Core Banking Solution
 This project is a small core banking solution designed to manage and process fundamental banking operations, such as account creation and transactions.

 ## Deployment Instructions and Requirements for the Application